Jump to navigation

 On 3 December, US Secretary of State Marco Rubio described Ramaphosa’s G20 presidency as ‘an exercise in spite, division, and radical agendas that have nothing to do with economic growth’.
 Rubio claimed that South Africa had shut out US officials from negotiations and ‘fundamentally tarnished the G20’s reputation’.

-South Africa’s Foreign Minister Ronald Lamola replied: ‘Let me extend congratulations to the United States on assuming the G20 Presidency … your words compel me to speak, not merely as a representative of a government, but as a voice from a nation whose very existence to a profound truth: that the deepest divides can be bridged.’
+South Africa’s Foreign Minister Ronald Lamola replied: ‘Let me extend congratulations to the United States on assuming the G20 Presidency … your words compel me to speak, not merely as a representative of a government, but as a voice from a nation whose very existence is a testament to a profound truth: that the deepest divides can be bridged.’

 The G20 works by consensus.
 In 2022, the US and European allies were unable to expel Russia over its invasion of Ukraine after failing to obtain unanimous support from other members.